scheinerman/SimplePadics.jl/README.md

 ## To Do List

+### Promotion rules

+Arithmetic that mixes `Padic` with `Integer` or `Rational` is coded without the use of promotion rules.
+I need to learn how those work and re-implement arithmetic accordingly.

 ### Accessing the `Nemo` underlying data

 I should provide a way to access the underlying data element of type `padic` (from Nemo).
 A `Padic` number is a `struct` with only one field, `x::padic`.
 So for now, one can get that value by just using `a.x` where `a` is a `Padic`.